Sierra College logo

 Key Highlights

-• Hosts the Ghidotti Early College High School, enabling students to simultaneously earn high school and college credits.
+• Hosts the Ghidotti Early College High School, where students pursue both high school and college courses.

 Timeline